PannagadharaKS/Github-Portfolio/README.md

 * Fluent in English, Kannada & hugely enthusiastic to learn Japanese in the future!<br/>
 * Expanding myself by exploring new technologies whenever needed.

-### Currently strengthening myself w.r.t.
+### Currently strengthening w.r.t.
 Data Structures & all the Basics to expand myself further!